 This recipe for Philly Cheesesteaks that Joanna Gaines shares in the Magnolia Table Cookbook Vol. 2 and on her cooking show by the same name are as she calls it, "her version".
-And while there may be dispute out there in the world that these are not cheesesteaks from Philly, you are still going to love them!
+And while there may be a dispute out there in the world that these are not cheesesteaks from Philly, you are still going to love them!

-Ok, so there a few differences in how you will see Jo make this in her cooking show and how it is explained in the recipe.
+Ok, so there are a few differences in how you will see Jo make this in her cooking show and how it is explained in the recipe.
 When it comes to sauteing the onions and peppers, she says 5-7 minutes on the show, while the book recipe says 15-20 minutes.
-I guess you have to decide if you like you peppers to have a little crunch to them or if you like them soft and cooked all the way through.
+I guess you have to decide if you like your peppers to have a little crunch to them or if you like them soft and cooked all the way through.

 All that said, and whatever you decide, this is a wonderful recipe.
 It holds one of my favorite things in a recipe too, a short ingredient list.
 A couple of steaks and an onion and a few peppers and you are on your way to a super tasty dinner.